 RHYTHMIC OESTRADIOL SECRETION, IN THE MENSTRUAL CYCLE (graphic from Wikipedia): Note the wide production range.

 OESTRADIOL EXCESS (DOMINANCE)

-However Oestrogen excess, with the problems attendant on Oestrogen dominance, will occur if the Oestrogen replacement prescription is too strong, or the Progesterone prescription is too weak (Progesterone tends to prevent estrogenic weight gain).
+However Oestrogen excess, with the problems attendant on Oestrogen dominance, will occur if the Oestrogen replacement prescription is too strong, or if the Progesterone prescription is too weak (Progesterone tends to prevent estrogenic weight gain).

 in the male too, Estrogens are essential to bones, skin and libido, however, an oversupply can present a problem!
 We do not prescribe estrogens for men, but DHEA produces testosterone, which the liver “aromatizes” to estradiol.
 So over-medication with Testosterone or DHEA can result in high levels of estradiol, with breast enlargement, water retention and weight gain.